ooples/pine_script_docs/source/primer/First_steps.rst

 .. image:: images/FirstSteps-FromThePublicLibrary-1.png

 You can also search for scripts using the homepage's "Search" field, and filter scripts using different criteria.
-The Help Center has a page explaining more about `loading scripts <https://www.tradingview.com/script/?solution=43000555216>`__.
+The Help Center has a page explaining more about `loading scripts <https://www.tradingview.com/script/?solution=43000555216>`__ and one one the `different types of scripts <https://www.tradingview.com/scripts/?solution=43000558522>`__ in the Public Library.

 The script feed shows script *widgets*, i.e., placeholders showing a miniature view of each publication's chart and description, and its author.
-By clicking on it you will open the *script's page*, where you can see the script on a chart, read the author's description, like the script, leave comments or read the script' source code if it was published open-source.
+By clicking on it you will open the *script's page*, where you can see the script on a chart, read the author's description, like the script, leave comments or read the script's source code if it was published open-source.

 Reading scripts
 ---------------

+Reading code written by

 .. _PageFirstIndicator_WritingScripts: